Technology

 Chapter 4: Agent Topics

-In Chapter 1, the Orchestrator passes the full output of each agent as a string argument to the next agent.
-This works, but it causes context window bloat — the full research report is copy-pasted into the Orchestrator's context before being passed to the writer, burning tokens fast.
+In Chapter 1, the Orchestrator Agent passes the output of one specialist agent directly as a string argument to the next agent's tool call.
+This works, but it has several problems:

 An agent topic is a named slot in the database where an agent writes its output.
 The next agent reads from that topic directly — it doesn't receive the data as a function argument.
-This pattern is directly inspired by pub/sub messaging systems like Kafka or Redis Pub/Sub.
+This pattern is directly inspired by pub/sub (publish-subscribe) messaging systems like Kafka, Redis Pub/Sub, or Google Pub/Sub.

 Chapter 1 — Orchestrator passes full content